 Adamson, Glenn.
 “When Artists Write About Their Work,” American Craft, V. 72 # 3 (June/July 2012), 22-23.

-This excellent, short essay attempts to answer the questions what are the purpose and elements of an “ideal” artist statement and is recommended by the CIA ceramics faculty.
-This article is available in print in the library and online as a PDF (if you search for the article by its title in Art Source).
+This short essay attempts to answer the questions what are the purpose and elements of an “ideal” artist statement and is recommended by the CIA ceramics faculty.

 Miller, Jo.
 “How to write an artist's statement,” Art Papers, V. 21 (September/October 1997), 35.

-There are numerous online guides to writing artist statements; below are some suggestions
+There are numerous online guides to writing artist statements such as: